 Battery Farms | The Story Behind Your Eggs

 Take a close look next time you take a box of eggs from the supermarket shelf.
 Do you know where or how your eggs were produced?
-Read on to learn the story behind your eggs.
+Read on to learn more about battery farming and the story behind your eggs.

 Origins of domesticated chickens

 The domestic chicken came from the Jungle fowl, originally found in Sri Lanka, India, and south-east Asia.
 Some 5,400 years ago, DNA analysis and carbon dating show the creation of the domestic chicken through selective breeding of red jungle fowl.1 Now, there are hundreds of different breeds of domestic chicken in the world.

 Overall, there are two types of farmed chickens - for eggs, and for meat.
 A wild jungle fowl may produce less than ten eggs per year.
 Thanks to a particular mutation, domestic egg laying chickens can lay one per day, all year round.
 Most egg laying chickens are slaughtered at around 16 months when production becomes less reliable.2 The issue on many people’s minds is how the chickens live first.